ezazulhaq/angular-apps/salah-app/README.md

 ## Data Flow

-The Salah App follows a typical Angular application data flow, with services managing data retrieval and components handling the presentation.
+The Taqwa Tracker follows a typical Angular application data flow, with services managing data retrieval and components handling the presentation.
 Here's a high-level overview of the data flow:

 1. User Interaction: The user interacts with a component in the UI.
 2. Component Request: The component calls a method in a relevant service.